citynetwork/docs/docs/howto/kubernetes/gardener/kubectl.md

 ---
-description: How to fetch, verify, and use your kubeconfig with kubectl.
+description: How to fetch, verify, and use your kubeconfig with kubectl
 ---
 # Managing a Kubernetes cluster